 We do not have an employment agreement with any of our employees and cannot guarantee that they will remain affiliated with us.
-We do not have key man insurance on any of our employees.
+Although we have purchased key person life insurance on our Chief Executive Officer, we do not have key person insurance on any of our other employees.
 If any of our key employees were to cease their affiliation with us, our consolidated operating results could suffer.
 We believe that our future success depends, in part, upon our ability to hire and retain additional personnel.
-We cannot assure you that we will be successful in attracting and retaining such personnel, which could hinder our ability to implement our business plan.
+We cannot assure our investors that we will be successful in attracting and retaining such personnel, which could hinder our ability to implement our business plan.